-The Icelandic Nature Conservation Association and Lanverndt, the two big major nature conservation associations in Iceland joined forces on the issue, and has received the backing of the minister for the Environment
+The Icelandic Nature Conservation Association and Landvernd, the two big major nature conservation associations in Iceland joined forces on the issue and has received the backing of the minister for the Environment

 The administrative side of the project is potentially tricky since the area in question being to 22 different communities.
 All of the stakeholders have to be brought to the table and the conversation needs to proceed from there.

 Icelandic Mountain Guides supporting the push to National Park status!